Dijadiju/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 15-countthatword script displays the number of lines that contain the pattern "bin" from the file /etc/passwd.

 The 16-whatsnext script displays the  lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+The 17-hidethisword script display all the lines in the file /etc/passwd that do not contain the pattern “bin”.